tracking-exposed/youtube.tracking.exposed/content/data.md

 og_description: "youtube.tracking.exposed offert API for researchers and a few methodology tips."
 ---

+# This page is a work in progress -- content need to be completed and English need a full revision --.

 {{<colorblock text="Methodologies">}}

 The collection methodology is a crucial attribute to judge, use and analyze evidences of algorithm personalization.